tueimage/essential-skills/ch2_numpy_scipy_matplotlib.md

 (r, g, b) & \cdots & (r, g, b)\\\\
 \end{matrix}\right)$$

-However, it is important that the values in the matrix are floats (!) between 0 and 1, otherwise you get a lot of nonsense.
+However, it is important that the values in the matrix are either floats (!) between 0 and 1, or **unsigned 8-bit integers (i.e. np.uint8)** between 0 and 255, otherwise you get a lot of nonsense.

 ```python
 color_image = np.array([